VM Configurations

 - Select Share.

-- In the pop-up, enter the user names to share and select the user access sync atempt.
+- In the pop-up, enter the user name(s) to share the VM with.

 VMs shared in Management are always in read-write mode, allowing multiple VM owners to access the VM if the primary owner is unavailable.

 Only share a VM in read-write mode with a trusted VM owner.
-To add regular user to a VM, use Add users to VM configuration option.
+To add regular user to a VM, use Add users to Virtual Machine option.

 Change the Team Using the VM Configuration from Management